bpcurse/nextcloud-userexport/README.md

 ## Nextcloud integration
 You can integrate it by using the external sites app.
-- Show it only to your admin group.
+- Show it only to your admin group
-- Set UI colors to match your theming.
+- Set UI colors to match your theming
-- Prefill URL and user name by using GET parameters and a nextcloud placeholder `https://export.cloud.mydomain.com/?url=https://cloud.example.com&user={uid}`
+- Prefill URL and username by using GET parameters and a nextcloud placeholder `https://export.cloud.mydomain.com/?url=https://cloud.example.com&user={uid}`

 ## Known Issues